JDelemar/WebsiteTest/README.md

 Copy the ouput files from the project's docs directory to the main repository's docs folder.
 GitHub Pages should display your generated HTML files

 ### Notes
+**Angular webpack typescript project**
 Seems to be better results using `yarn` to install packages in particular with angular-webpack-typescript
 Then angular-webpack-typescript starts off with the following errors (the commented lines show how to correct them):
 ```s
 ERROR in /Volumes/MacOS/Users/delemar/MyData/Temp/WebsiteTest/angular-webpack-typescript/node_modules/@types/webpack/index.d.ts
 (21,30): error TS2307: Cannot find module 'source-map'.